dqrobotics/dqrobotics.github.io/index.md

 (We only support Python 3.)

-To use DQ Robotics Python3, open a terminal and type
+To install DQ Robotics Python3, open a terminal and type

 ```bash
 python3 -m pip install --user dqrobotics